-6. Capital assets
+7. Capital assets

 Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., mains, valves, and similar items), are reported in the financial statements.
-Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets are defined by the District as assets with an initial, individual cost of more than \$25,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation.
+Donated capital assets are recorded using a unit cost method.

-Costs for additions or improvements to capital assets are capitalized when they increase the effectiveness or efficiency, or extend the useful life of the asset.
+Costs for additions or improvements to capital assets are capitalized when they increase the effectiveness or efficiency or extend the useful life of the asset.